jimchen2000/Medicine/Immunology/Immune Cells/Neutrophil.md

 - Made while neutrophil is overwhelmed by infection

 ## Oxidative Burst
-- generating reactive oxidative species toxic to the pathogen
+- Generating reactive oxidative species toxic to the pathogen
+- First catalyzed by NADPH oxidase

 ## Granule
 1. Myeloperoxidase (MPO)